The 20 Best Beaches Near Orlando for Families

 Vero Beach

 Vero Beach is 106 miles to the southeast of Orlando.
-It will take your family approximately an hour and a half to drive to this beach near Orlando.
 There are more than 26 miles of sandy coastline to explore at this beach on the Atlantic Ocean.

 Flagler Beach